-This guidance replaces KCSIE 2019 and sets out what schools and colleges must have regard to when carrying out their duties to safeguard and promote the welfare of children.
+This guidance replaces KCSIE 2021 and sets out what schools and colleges and independent training providers must have regard to when carrying out their duties to safeguard and promote the welfare of children.
 For the purposes of this guidance children includes everyone under the age of 18.

-An overview of the key points and updates:
+An overview of the key points and updates: KCSIE